- 1.What is menu pricing?

 Creating a successful menu is easy and this short restaurant pricing guide is quite possibly the best thing since sliced bread.

 P.S.
-Make sure you don’t miss out the third part of our Menu Engineering Trilogy, which we’ve dedicated to the persuasive power of menu language.
+Make sure you don’t miss out on the third part of our Menu Engineering Trilogy, which we’ve dedicated to the persuasive power of menu language.